 - Ground black pepper

-- Let it sit at room temperature for 30 minutes before roasting.
+- Let the chicken sit at room temperature for 30 minutes before roasting.

 - Heat the oven to 425°F and arrange a rack in the middle.